ayaanmayooq/DummyEComm/README.md

 - Dynamic routing with Next.js
 - Get product data from [https://dummyjson.com/](https://dummyjson.com/)

+## Demo

+The live demo hosted on Vercel is available at: [https://dummyecomm.vercel.app/](https://dummyecomm.vercel.app/)

+Feel free to explore the functionalities and see the application in action!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.